wencai002/Coursera_Tableau/README.md

 ##### 3. Who.
 * Lisa: Stakeholder.
 Vice president of the London Bike Sharing company.
   ###### Persona
+  *"Lisa needs to use the findings and turn them into a marketing strategy so that she can sell."*
+  * Organization --> Bike sharing company
   * She is majorly responsible for the saling and marketing department.
   * Goal --> Use sale data to understand the marketing and the customer needs.
 Good at selling products.
   * Challenge --> not good at statistik and math.
 * Steven: Stakeholder.
 CEO of the London Bike sharing company.
   ###### Persona
+  *"Steven needs to get the core message within a short discussion so that he can make decisions."*
   * He and his soundboard together will attend the presentation hold by Lisa.
+  * Organization --> Bike sharing company
   * Goal --> know the company current situation and decides on the next steps.
   * Challenge --> does have enough time to listen to the report.
 5 Mins is all you have.
 Make him understand what you are telling by     visualization.
 * Kai: SME.
 Writer of this report.